 All About Your Browser Cache

 Problems with a library online research resource?
 These tips will help check if your Browser cache is the problem.
-Did you try searching for title from Search Library Catalog + Articles?
+Did you try searching for title from UC Library Search?
 If you are on-campus, try a different computer or a different web browser, such as switching from Chrome to Firefox.
 It sometimes helps to empty your web browser cache.
 Also remember to log in to UC Davis Library Search to see full catalog results, using your UC Davis Computing Account (Kerberos) .

 Don’t want to clear cache?

 Try using incognito or private browsing mode.
 Sometimes this is useful to try, especially if the user does not want to clear their whole browser’s cache.